pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 namespace/pegaaddons created
 ```

-12. To install the addons chart, which you already updated during the prepping a local system for your deployment, enter:
+12. To install the addons chart, which you updated in [Preparing your local system](#Prepare-your-local-system-–-45-minutes), enter:

 ```yaml
 $ helm install addons pega/addons --namespace pegaaddons --values addons.yaml